AY2425S2-CS2113-W12-2/tp/docs/UserGuide.md

 ___
 ### Canteen Lookup

-This sub-feature allows user to check what kind of stalls are present in their desired canteen.
+This sub-feature allows user to check what kind of stalls are present in a specific canteen.

 #### To enter Canteen Lookup: `lookup`